 Spring count multiplies available tension.
 Three springs can pull harder than two.
 But the claw still does the fine-tuning within whatever range the spring count allows.

 The reason this matters for tone: a bridge that floats at the correct angle produces better sustain and more accurate intonation than one that's fighting to find a resting position.
 If the bridge is constantly trying to return to level after every string bend, you feel it as a slightly sluggish feel under the whammy.
-If it's already out of level, your intonation is wrong by definition — the saddle positions were set for a level bridge.
+If it's already out of level, your intonation is wrong by definition.
+The saddle positions were set for a level bridge.

 When Two Springs Work (And When They Don't)